mattlgroff/groffdev/content/blog/bun-graphql/index.md

 description: "How To Make A GraphQL Server With Bun"
 ---

+UPDATE 2/4/2023 - I have a new blogpost for a much better method of running a GraphQL server with Bun [here with Apollo Server](https://groff.dev/bun-apollo-server/)

 This is my first post on my new blog, how exciting!

 Today, I was trying to find an example of how to make a GraphQL server with Bun, but I couldn't find one.
 I decided to create one instead.